Page Comparison for SEO: The Complete Guide (2024)

 Title Tag & Meta Description

 Compare keyword placement, character length, and emotional hooks.
 Top-ranking pages almost universally use the primary keyword within the first 60 characters of the title and include a clear value proposition in the meta description.
+Also check whether competitors use power words, numbers, or brackets (e.g. “[2025 Guide]”) that boost click-through rates — CTR is itself a behavioral signal Google factors into rankings.

 2

-Heading Hierarchy (H2–H4)
+Heading Hierarchy (H1–H4)

 3